-To get some insight into the cat's behavior, hold down the "h" key.
+To get some insight into the cat's behavior, press the "h" key.
 It will show you the cells that are on the cat's shortest path to the edge, assuming that the cell underneath the mouse has been blocked, so you can experiment to see how the shortest paths change by moving your mouse around.
+Note that this slows down the game considerably, so you can turn it back off by pressing "h" again.